msyriac/wiggle/README.rst

 The easiest way to install from source is to use the ``pip`` tool, with the ``--no-binary`` flag.
 This will download the source distribution and compile it for you.
-Don't forget to make sure you have CC and FC set if you have any problems.
+Don't forget to make sure you have CXX set if you have any problems.

 For all other cases, below are general instructions.